-Check the box for calendar year if your taxable year ends on

-December 31, otherwise, check the box which indicates fiscal year.
+Check the box for calendar year if your taxable year ends on December 31, otherwise, check the box which indicates fiscal year.
 If you checked the box for fiscal year, enter in Columns (a), (b), (c) and (d), the date corresponding to the 15th day of the fourth month, sixth month, ninth month, and twelfth month of the taxable year, respectively.

 Line 8 - If the duty to pay estimated tax was met for the first time before the first day of the fourth month of the taxable year, enter in each one of the columns 25% of line 7.
 If the duty was met for the first time after the last day of the third month and before the first day of the sixth month of the taxable year, enter in Columns (b), (c) and (d) 33% of line 7.
-If the duty was met for the first time after the last day of the fifth month and before the first day of the taxable year, enter in Column (c) and (d) 50% of line 7.
-If the duty was met for the last day of the taxable year, enter in Column (c) and (d) 50% of line 7.
-If the duty was met for the first time after the last day of the taxable year, enter in Column (d) 50% of line 7.
-If the duty was met for the first time after the last day of the taxable year, enter in Column (d) 50% of line 7.
-If the duty was met for the first time after the last day of the taxable year, enter in Column (d) 100 % of line 7.
+If the duty was met for the first time after the last day of the fifth month and before the first day of the ninth month of the taxable year, enter in Column (c) and (d) 50% of line 7.
+If the duty was met for the first time after the last day of the eighth month and before the fifteenth day of the twelfth month of the taxable year, enter in Column (d) 100 % of line 7.